w3c/webappsec/specs/subresourceintegrity/spec.markdown

 eligible for integrity checks.
 {:.note}

+It is important to note here that being a privileged context (e.g. HTTPS) is not necessary for the use of integrity validation.
+Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a privileged context is unnecessary.
+However, if integrity is used in an unprivileged context (e.g. HTTP), users should be aware that the integrity provides <em>no security guarantees</em> at all.
+Even if the integrity is used in a privileged context, but on a resource that is not potentially secure, then privacy is at great risk.
+For these reasons, authors SHOULD deliver integrity meta to privileged contexts for resources on potentially secure origins.
+See [Unprivileged contexts remain unprivileged][] for more discussion.
+{:.note}

 [uri-origin]: http://tools.ietf.org/html/rfc6454#section-4
+[Unprivileged contexts remain unprivileged]: #unprivileged-contexts-remain-unprivileged-1

 Certain HTTP headers can also change the way the resource behaves in ways which integrity checking cannot account for.
 If the resource